 Slowly, slowly, Mrs Tipper’s past revealed itself.
-‘I was a metallurgist’ she told me in a rather offhand, matter-of-fact way.
+‘I was a metallurgist’ she told me in a offhand, matter-of-fact way.
 How unusual.
 I’d never come across one of them before.
-I might not even have heard of one.
-Mrs Tipper was not just any old metallurgist, but one of the most eminent metallurgists in the world.
-Dr C F Tipper had the highest doctorates in science that it is possible to get, and from not one but two universities, London and Cambridge.
+I might not even have heard the word before.
+Mrs Tipper was not just any old metallurgist, but one of the world’s most eminent.
+Dr C F Tipper, née Elam, had the highest doctorates in science that it is possible to get, and from not one but two universities, London and Cambridge.

-What brought these remarkable and pioneering women to a small village in Cumberland?
+What brought these remarkable pioneering women to a small village in Cumberland?